What’s On at MF XXXII

 Leah Claiborne, D.M.A. promotes diversity in the arts by championing piano music by Black composers in her performances, research, and

-Dave Maass is the writer of the graphic novel, "Death Strikes: The Emperor of Atlantis" (Berger Books, 2024).
-An award-winning
+Dave Maass is the writer of “Death Strikes: The Emperor of Atlantis” (Berger Books, 2024), the graphic novel adaptation of

 THE JONES/BUTTERFIELD DUO is comprised of world-renowned bassist Craig Butterfield and award-winning composer/instrumentalist Jesse Jones, both music professors at the